bhavana1308/marketplace/README.md

 ### Finalize Your Order
 To complete your purchase, click on the "Checkout" button.
 You'll then receive a confirmation of your successful order with Order Number.

+## Order Details Retrieval
+### Retrieve Order Details
+Enhancing user experience, the application now includes a feature to store and retrieve detailed order information for each completed purchase.
+Click on the Order Number hyperlink in your confirmation to access comprehensive order details, including:

+Order Number
+Date of Purchase
+List of Items Purchased
+Total Cost

+### Why Retrieve Order Details?
+This feature enables users to conveniently review and track specifics of each completed order, offering valuable insights for future inquiries, returns, or maintaining a personal purchase history.

+### Technical Implementation
+Order details retrieval is seamlessly integrated into the application using MyBatis for SQL queries.
+Relevant order details are fetched from the database, providing users with a dynamic and informative display through the React front-end.